fva-net/rexs-api-cpp/README.md

 # License
 REXsapi is licensed under the Apache-2.0 license.

-See the LICENSE.txt file for more information.
+See the LICENSE file for more information.